Carlisle Turkish baths: History

 Planning for a Turkish baths in Carlisle began in 1884 when the swimming pool was opened at James Street by the County Borough of Carlisle.
 The borough revived the plans in 1901 and agreed to proceed with construction of the baths, adjacent to the swimming pool, in 1902.
-Designs, by the county surveyor W. C. Marks, were not approved until 1908.
+Designs, by the county surveyor Henry C Marks, were not approved until 1908.
 Construction was carried out by William Johnstone of Carlisle at a total cost of £2,500; the tiling and faience work was by Minton and Hollins of Stoke-on-Trent.

 The baths opened to the public on 20 September 1909.
 They were advertised for the "alleviation of rheumatism and kindred ailments, general tonic effect, obesity and alleviation of stress".
 Bathers initially paid between 1 and 2 shillings for a session of around 1.5 hours.
 In 1957 more than 100,000 people used the baths and adjacent swimming pool.
 In the 1960s the baths also offered massages and tea and toast was served to the changing rooms.

 The baths were granted statutory protection by Historic England on 19 February 2010 as a grade II listed building.
 The organisation described them as "an increasingly rare example of a once common building form, of which only around 20 remain in England; it compares very favourably with the eight existing listed Turkish Baths".
 An October 2022 report in The Guardian describes them as "one of the most affordable Turkish baths in the UK, with entry costing £7.10".
 In late 2022 the baths won the "best small tourist attraction" prize at the Cumbria Life Awards.
 By this time the running of the baths had been outsourced to Better Leisure.
 Between September and October 2022 the mirrors in the baths' cubicles went missing and their theft was reported to Cumbria Police.

 Closure

 In late 2022 Carlisle City Council determined that the baths were too expensive to run, citing running costs of around £26,500 a month.
 The adjacent swimming pool complex had already been sold for development, which increased the costs of running the baths as a standalone attraction.
 The baths closed on 12 November 2022.
-The closure left only eleven operational Turkish baths in the UK, out of around 700 origianlly built, and only eight remaining open to the public.
+The closure left only eleven operational Turkish baths in the UK, out of around 700 originally built, and only eight remaining open to the public.